 Why do I have to wait to cancel PMI?

 You have to wait to cancel PMI because the extra cost is meant to protect the lender until you’ve gained more equity in your home.
-Unfortunately, it is for the lender’s benefit alone and it will not help you in the event of foreclosure.
-But until a homeowner hits h that 20% equity benchmark, they’ll have to make those PMI payments in full.
+PMI is for the lender’s benefit, and it will not help you in the event of foreclosure.
+But until a homeowner hits that 20% equity benchmark, they will have to make those PMI payments in full.

 What about mortgage insurance for FHA loans?